 You may want to consider a 5-channel amplifier that can power your entire system from one convenient and compact package.
 It's four channels for your speakers, plus a fifth, higher-powered channel for your subwoofer.
 6- and 8-channel amps take that all-in-one design and add even more system-building flexibility.

 I plan to get new speakers along with my new amp

-A Sound Ordnance M4050 4-channel amp is an economical way to amplify your system.
+A Sound Ordnance M75-4 four-channel amp is an economical way to amplify your system.

-If you drive a compact coupe or hatchback, a sports car, or a small-cab pickup, for instance, a 50 watts RMS per channel, or smaller, amp will probably do fine, overcoming road noises and adding clarity to your music.
+If you drive a compact coupe or hatchback, a sports car, or a small-cab pickup, for instance, an amp that's 50-watts RMS per channel, or smaller will probably do fine, overcoming road noises and adding clarity to your music.
 Look for speakers with a top RMS rating of at least 35 watts RMS (using the 75%/150% rule) to go along with the amp.

 For larger vehicles and for those who just want more volume, you should step up to at least a 75 watts RMS per channel setup.
 A difference of 5 or 10 watts either way won't make any difference and probably can't even be heard.
 Matching speakers will need to each have a top RMS rating of 50 watts RMS or more.